RoganDawes/P4wnP1/README.md

 Since the initial release in February 2017, P4wnP1 has come along way.
 Today advanced features are merged back into the master branch, among others:
+-   the **Windows LockPicker** (unlock Windows boxes with weak passwords, fully automated by attaching P4wnP1)
 -   the **HID covert channel backdoor** (Get remote shell access on air gapped Windows targets tunneled only through HID devices, relayed to a WiFi hotspot with SSH access with a Pi Zero W. The target doesn't see a network adapter, serial or any other communication device.)
 -   the **HID covert channel frontdoor** (Get access to a python shell on P4wnP1 from a restricted Windows host, tunneled through a raw HID device with low footprint.
 The target doesn't see a network adapter, serial or any other communication device.)
 -	refined USB, **modular USB setup**